aqilsulthan/iac-full-infra-terraform/README.md

 - CloudWatch logs/metrics
 - Secrets Manager

-Destroy resources after demos if you do not need them running.

 ## Cleanup

+You can destroy all resources if you do not need them running.

 ```powershell
 cd C:\iac-full-infra-terraform\environments\dev